Pungmul: Suppression and unrest

-During the Joseon dynasty, this folk tradition was the primary mode of musical expression for a majority of the population.
+During the Joseon period, this folk tradition was the primary mode of musical expression for a majority of the population.
 Many scholars and performers today claim that the term nongak (농악; 農樂) was introduced during the Japanese colonization era in order to suppress its broad use and meaning among the Korean population.

 Revival

 True public support for pungmul improved little in the decade following its recognition and financial backing from the government.
 There was a lack of interest among Koreans who abandoned their traditional customs after moving to the cities.
 This phenomenon was coupled with the introduction of Western-style concert halls and the growing popularity of Western classical and popular music.